 This technique is totally optional, just like cold treatment (mentioned earlier).
 However, it is similar to cold treatment in that it can toughen up your pepper plants and increase your yield.

 The idea is to pinch off some early flowers from your plants.
-Instead of putting energy into developing fruit, the plant will take its energy and strengthen its roots, stems, and branches.
+Instead of putting energy into developing fruit right away, the plant will instead use that energy to strengthen its roots, stems, and branches.

-After the plant gets stronger, let it flower and grow its fruit.
+After the plant gets stronger, let it flower and produce its fruit.
 The result will be more and larger fruit, and a plant that is more resistant to wind and cold.

-By now, you should have an idea of the temperature range that your pepper plants can tolerate before they slow down or die from cold.
-You also have plenty of ideas on how to protect your pepper plants, extend the growing season, and increase your harvest.
+You also have plenty of ideas on how to protect your pepper plants from cold, extend the growing season, and increase your harvest.